 Manufacturers have invested more in improving MPPT controllers over the years than they have in PWM Controllers.
 All the updates on controllers can be mostly found in MPPT Controllers with PWM controllers remaining unchanged over the years.
 From basic applications of heat sink designs for heat dissipation to the more complex Bluetooth applications these features can be only found on MPPT Controllers.

-Take Renogy for Example they have both PWM and MPPT controllers but you can clearly tell they put more effort in MPPT controllers than they do the PWM controllers.
+Take Renogy for Example they have both PWM and MPPT controllers but you can clearly tell they put more effort into MPPT controllers than they do the PWM controllers.

-This favoritism is not only because of the Technology behind the controllers but rather because the system sizes for the controllers.
-MPPT controllers are mostly used in big solar arrays while PWM for small PV Systems.
-As they say with greater power comes greater responsibility the more the amps the more the heat, price and therefore the need for added features.
+This favoritism is not only because of the Technology behind the controllers but rather because of the system sizes for the controllers.
+MPPT controllers are mostly used in big solar arrays while PWM is for small PV Systems.
+As they say with greater power comes greater responsibility the more the amps the more the heat, price, and therefore the need for added features.

 3. Compatible with Lithium Batteries